Writer · Educator · Organizer

 Founder and practitioner, Creative Spirit Easton — a healing and community gathering space at 131 North 3rd Street, Easton, PA, operating intentionally as a politics-free third space since 2018.

-Visit Creative Spirit Easton →
+Visit Creative Spirit Easton →The longer version.

 I have been writing in one form or another for twenty-five years.
 Staff reporter.
 Columnist.
 Essayist.
 Professor.
 Op-ed writer.
 Community organizer.
 And for the last seven years, the sole communications director of a business I built from the ground up in a former factory city on the Delaware River.